Olive Ridley Sea Turtle

-In one of nature's greatest spectacles, olive ridley turtles come ashore by the thousands to nest, a phenomenon known as an arribada, from the Spanish word for ‘arrival.’
-Though they are the most abundant of sea turtles, olive ridleys are increasingly threatened by threats like trawling and coastal development.
+In one of nature's greatest spectacles, olive ridley sea turtles come ashore by the thousands to nest, a phenomenon known as an arribada, from the Spanish word for ‘arrival.’
+Though they are the most abundant sea turtle species, olive ridleys are increasingly endangered by threats like trawling and coastal development.

 Olive ridley SCIENTIFIC NAME